carpentries-incubator/ml4bio-workshop/_episodes/05-logit-ann.md

 L1 could shrink the weights of less important features all the way to 0, effectively deleting those weights.
 The corresponding features are then not used at all to make predictions on new data.

+#### L2 Penalty

+L2 regularization is also known as ridge reguralization.
+L2 reguralization makes the weights of less important features to be small values.
+Unlike L1 regularization, L2 regularization does not necessarily shrink the weights to 0.
+The higher the value of C, the smaller the feature weights will be.

 Recall: C is the inverse of regularization strength.
 Smaller values of C will shrink more weights and use fewer features to make the prediction.

 > ## Software
 >
 > First, set penalty to ‘L1’.
-> Experiment with C = 0.08, 0.1, 0.2, 0.5, 1.
+> Experiment with C = 0.001, 0.07, 0.1, 0.25, 1.
 >
 > Next, set penalty to ‘L2’.
-> Experiment with the same set of C.
+> Experiment with the same values of C.
 {: .checklist}

 > ## Questions
 >
-> What do you observe?
+> What do you observe in the Data Plot?
+For each value of C, which of the two features seem to influence the decision boundary?
 >
-> Think about the difference.
+> What is the difference between L1 and L2 regularization?
+(Hint: consider C = 0.07)
 >
-> How does the decision boundary change?
+> How does the decision boundary change as C increases?
 {: .challenge}

-L1 will regularize such that one feature weight goes to 0.
+L1 can regularize such that one feature's weight goes to 0.
 We can see the classifier ignores that feature in its decision boundary.

-#### L2 Penalty

-L2 regularization is also known as ridge reguralization.
-L2 reguralization makes the weights of less important features to be small values.
-Unlike L1 regularization, L2 regularization does not necessarily shrink the weights to 0.
-The higher the value of C, the smaller the feature weights will be.

 > ## Break
 > Let's take a short break.